Random Testing

 Fail to appear for any test (except a pre-employment test) within a reasonable time, as determined by the employer after being directed to do so by the employer.
 This includes the failure of an employee (including an owner-operator) to appear for a test when called by a C/TPA.

-Fail to remain at the testing site until the testing process is complete.
-Exception is if it’s a pre-employment test and you leave before the process begins.
+Leaving the testing site before completing the process results in failure.
+The only exception is a pre-employment test where you leave before it begins.

-Fail to provide a urine specimen for any drug test or fail to provide a sufficient amount of urine, and there is no adequate medical explanation for the failure.
+Failing to provide a urine specimen for any drug test leads to failure.
+If the urine sample is insufficient and no medical explanation exists, the test is also considered failed.

-Fail or decline to take any drug test the employer or collector has directed you to take.
+Refusing or declining to take a drug test as directed by the employer or collector results in non-compliance.

-Possess or wear a prosthetic or other device that could be used to interfere with the collection process.
+Bringing or wearing a prosthetic or any device intended to interfere with the collection process leads to automatic failure.

 Admit to the collector or MRO that you adulterated or substituted the specimen.